 A well-designed end-user computing strategy maps out how users can access the digital platforms they need to be productive, both on premises and working remotely.
-It includes the full range of tools necessary to complete their required tasks, managing the security and compliance of the platforms, apps, and devices users rely on, and considers how to enable future growth without disruption.
+It includes the full range of tools necessary to complete their required tasks and considers how to enable future growth without disruption.

 How Does EUC Differ from VDI?

 Over the last decade, the promise of virtual desktops to ensure consistency and to simplify management and delivery of user desktops over individual desktop systems has been fulfilled for many organizations.
 Building out a VDI solution includes the ability to centralize security and desktop images, to troubleshoot once and push to every desktop, and to let users log in from anywhere.